Spearfoot/disk-burnin-and-testing/README.md

 Full SMART information is pulled after each SMART test.
 All output except for the `sleep` command is echoed to both the screen and log file.

-You should periodically monitor the burn-in progress and check for errors, particularly any errors reported by badblocks, or these SMART errors:
+You should periodically monitor the burn-in progress and check for errors, particularly any errors reported by `badblocks`, or these SMART errors:

 |ID|Attribute Name|
 |---:|---|